KScens.Rd

 Function KScens

-and right-censored data against eight possible distributions using either bootsrapping or
+right-censored data against eight possible predefined or user-specified distributions

 # Default S3 method